Many-Body Localization in the Age of Classical Computing: Phenomenology of the ETH-MBL crossover

 The fractal dimension $D_q$ exhibits a non-monotonous dependence on $W$, admitting a maximum at disorder strength at the boundary of the ETH regime at a given system size $L$, see Fig.~\ref{fig:Dq}.
+The fractal dimension $D_q$ can be bigger than unity since it reflects the local \textit{slope} of the $S_q(L)$ curve.
+The interval of disorder strengths $W$, for which $D_q>1$, shrinks with the increase of $L$.
 This region of parameters coincides with the regime dubbed as \textit{maximally chaotic}, in which the sensitivity of the eigenstates to perturbations is maximal~\cite{Lim24DefiningChaos}, see also Sec.~\ref{subsec:other}.
 The maximum of $D_q$ is followed by its decrease with $W$ towards the value characteristic for the MBL regime.
 This behavior was interpreted as a transition to MBL phase~\cite{Mace19Multifractal}, leading to an estimate for the critical disorder strength consistent with the earlier study~\cite{Luitz15}.
 Significantly, however, the crossing point of the curves $D_q(L)$ for various system sizes drifts towards larger $W$ with increasing $L$.
 The drift of the crossing point for $D_q$, within the interval of available system sizes, is weaker than the drift for the average gap ratio, c.f.~Fig.~\ref{fig:ER}.
-Nevertheless, this finite size drift of the crossover prevents one from reaching ambiguous conclusions about the fate of the ETH-MBL crossover in the $L\to\infty$ limit.
+Nevertheless, this finite size drift of the crossover prevents one from reaching unambiguous conclusions about the fate of the ETH-MBL crossover in the $L\to\infty$ limit.